openSUSE/news-o-o/_posts/2008-09-20-development-release-opensuse-111-beta-1-now-available.markdown

 See [//en.opensuse.org/Mirror_Selection](//en.opensuse.org/Mirror_Selection) for a full list of mirrors.
 Note that you don't need to choose a mirror yourself, but you can use the mirror list if you want or need to select a mirror manually.

 Thanks, and have a lot of fun!
-Pluto is not on the edge of the solar system, [https://pro-essay-writer.com](https://pro-essay-writer.com/) which is 1,000 times farther away